Sockpuppetting: Jailbreaking LLMs by Combining Prefilling with Optimization: Discussion

-While not often explicitly discussed in the gradient-guided prompt attack literature, there seem to be two different interpretations on the role of the acceptance sequence in such attacks.
-One would be to view it as a link in a direct causal chain; the adversarial suffix causes the model to output the acceptance sequence, and then the acceptance sequence causes the model to comply with the harmful prompt (through e.g., a self-consistency mechanism that arises during corpus pre-training).
-This is the interpretation that inspired the sockpuppetting method, and the results seem to support the interpretation.
-After all, in the individual sockpuppetting experiment the acceptance sequence \textit{is} the attack suffix in a sense.
-Furthermore, as noted in Zou \textit{et al.}~\shortcite{zou_universal_2023}, sometimes the adversarial suffixes produced by gradient-guided methods contain quite interpretable requests for the model to repeat something resembling the attack sequence.
-Here is an excerpt from an attack suffix produced by GCG attacking Qwen on an individual prompt during our experiments:
+While not often explicitly discussed in the gradient-guided prompt attack literature, there seem to be two plausible interpretations of the role of the acceptance sequence.
+The first views it as a link in a direct causal chain; the adversarial suffix causes the model to output the acceptance sequence, and then the acceptance sequence causes the model to comply with the harmful prompt (perhaps via a self-consistency tendency that arises during pre-training).
+This is the interpretation that motivated prefill attacks in the first place, and our results are consistent with it.
+After all, in the per-prompt prefill experiment the acceptance sequence \textit{is} the attack.
+Furthermore, as noted by Zou \textit{et al.}~\yrcite{zou_universal_2023}, gradient-guided attack suffixes sometimes contain interpretable requests for the model to repeat something resembling the attack sequence.
+The following is an excerpt from a GCG attack suffix on Qwen for an individual prompt:

-However, there are some problems with this interpretation.
-For one, attacks produced by methods like GCG often manage to successfully jailbreak the model, despite it never predicting the exact attack sequence.
-Furthermore, past work by Zhu \textit{et al.}~\shortcite{zhu_autodan_2023} has shown that regularizing the attack suffixes in gradient-guided attacks exposes patterns similar to manual jailbreaking -- asking the model to roleplay, or encode the output in a foreign language or with different formatting.
-While this paper does not regularize attacks for interpretability, the responses of the LLMs sometimes reveal similar semantic meanings.
+However, there are some discrepancies with this interpretation.
+For one, gradient-guided attacks sometimes succeed even when the model never predicts the exact acceptance sequence.
+Past work by Zhu \textit{et al.}~\yrcite{zhu_autodan_2023} has also shown that regularizing attack suffixes in gradient-guided attacks exposes patterns similar to manual jailbreaking, such as asking the model to roleplay or use a foreign language for the output.
+Some of the responses we observe are suggestive of similar semantic effects.
 Here is a response Qwen generated to an individual GCG attack: